Best Interests of the Child Explained

-The law maintains a presumption that both parents are fit unless the parent is:
+The law maintains a presumption that both parents are fit unless the parent:

-- a violent or potentially violent drug or alcohol abuser,
+- is a violent or potentially violent drug or alcohol abuser;

-- has been convicted of domestic abuse within the past 5 years,
+- has been convicted of domestic abuse within the past five years;

-- is residing with another person who has been convicted of domestic abuse within the past 5 years,
+- is residing with another person who has been convicted of domestic abuse within the past five years; or

 In general, the reasons for keeping a parent away from a child must be severe for the court to determine that it is not in the best interests of the child to have a frequent and continuing relationship with the child.